malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 Here I introduce the concept of _Intentional Autonomous Monitoring and Control_ (I-AMC).
 I-AMC refers to an agent that performs monitoring and control of itself, autonomously, and with active intent.
 In other words, using the same logic and inference processes that it would typically use for interaction with the external environment, it can determine the need and carry out actions in order to make changes to its own tuning parameters.

+# Learning through Observation
+_todo: should this go into classification page?_

+An AGI agent needs to obtain knowledge about the world at any moment that the knowledge presents itself, regardless of how the agent is involved at the time, or even involved at all, and regardless of what the agent is doing.

+Some sources of learning should include:
+* Observe through own action
+* Observe through others action
+* Observe through external force executing own action (eg: hands being moved by other)
+* Observe through being told / reading
+* Infer from other knowledge

+Acquired knowledge from the above sources include:
+* States - > rewards
+* States - > States (actions / time)
+* States - > labels
+* Labels - > labels (relations)

 # Working Memory

 In humans, working memory appears to be a decentralised process.
 But we don't necessarily need to repeat that for an AI.
 We could perhaps achieve the same thing with a single 'working memory' (WM) component.
 One option is the main executive control (EC) system passes some of its output into working memory, and the current state of working memory feeds into EC as an input sense.